Coat of arms of Hamburg

-The coat of arms of the German state and city of Hamburg is a kind of national emblem.
-The coat of arms and the flags are regulated by the constitution of Hamburg and law.
+The coat of arms of Hamburg, along with the flag of Hamburg, is regulated by the constitution of Hamburg and law.
 The colors of Hamburg are white and red.
 One of the oldest versions of the castle is found on a seal in 1241.

 Description

 All coat of arms show a castle with three towers.
 The middle tower shows a cross on top.
 It is believed that the so-called Marian stars on top of the two side-towers and the cross recalls the fact that Hamburg used to be an archbishopric.
 The towers and the walls with their pinnacles and the closed gate symbolized the determination of the town to defend itself.

 Greater Coat of Arms

 The Greater Coat of Arms shows the castle, the stars and the church in silver on red ground with two lions standing on a compartment.
 The top is like the middle coat of arms with a helmet with crest including three peacock feathers and six banners of the arms and a mantling.
 This coat of arms is protected and only allowed to be used by the Senat and the Diet of Hamburg.